wp-plugins/exchange-rate-table/readme.txt

 2. Upload the folder `exchange-rate-table` to your WP plugin folder `/wp-content/plugins/` directory,
 3. Go to Plugins > Installed, and activate the plugin,
 4. Go to Appearance > Widgets, and drag the widget to a sidebar,
-5. Select your currency, and the size and other currency options
+5. Select your currency, then the size and layout of the table
 6. Email any problems to widgets at fx-rate.net
 7. Please rate my plugin!

 == Screenshots ==

-1. Short table (Euro) with currency codes
+1. Short table (currency: Euro) with currency codes
-2. Short table (Euro) with country names
+2. Short table (currency:Euro) with country names
-3. Short table (Euro) with currency names
+3. Short table (currency:Euro) with currency names
-4. Medium size (Euro) with currency codes
+4. Medium size (currency:Euro) with currency codes

 == Changelog ==